Chapter 5 : Just a Saturday Afternoon

 Hermione shook her head.
 “That’s not going to happen.”
 Knowing that Harry and Ron would soon notice the blond-haired nuisance, Hermione took preemptive measures.
 “Harry…please listen to me,” she said, loudly enough that he could hear her across the chattering circle.
 Everyone went quiet and Hermione nodded once, embarrassed.
 “I know this seems stupid, but I really have to give anyone who causes trouble detention, and I don’t want that to be any of you.
 Please, Harry…Malfoy’s heading this way.
 Don’t do anything stupid.”

 Surprisingly, the Slytherins seemed more upset than Harry and Ron.
 Sam muttered something about a “slimy good-for-nothing ferret” and Terrance fake-coughed something that Hermione cringed to hear.
 Everyone nodded though and silently agreed to ignore him.
 They continued their conversation as Hermione watched Draco approach.
-Less than ten yards from their group, Draco stopped.
+Less than ten feet from their group, Draco stopped.
 His eyes were locked on Hermione’s and his smirk was once again in place.
 Theo looked up from his forced conversation with Ron to glare at Draco who utterly ignored him.

 “Nice day out,” Draco remarked, obviously speaking to Hermione who only nodded in response.